How to Create Your Buyer Persona [live webinar transcript]

 A couple of buyer personas must-haves.
 Of course, we have demographics, so we have things like age, sex, income, role, et cetera.
-But I like to spend more time digging in psychographics; those fears, desires, values, influences, needs, personality types.
+But I like to spend more time digging into psychographics; those fears, desires, values, influences, needs, and personality types.

 Include wording in your profile around bigger challenges and their primary goals so you know ultimately what they need to achieve, and then you work to help them achieve that.

 A reminder that buyer personas are people: ideal clients are companies.

 Finally, we have a lot of resources.
 There are literally hundreds.
 But for starters, we have SEMrush’s Market Explorer tool, which Tristan demonstrates in the video.
 Tools like Survey Monkey, and the Make My Persona tool by HubSpot.
 Dan Kennedy’s ultimate sales letter, my book The Art of Flowww as well as a really interesting article, titled “Twelve Questions Your Prospects Are Asking Whether They Know It Or Not”, goes to the real psychology behind what motivates people to act or not act.